 If you want more oil-free, whole-grain muffin recipes like this one, check out my Lemon Blueberry Jam Muffins or my Peanut Butter Chocolate Chip muffins.
 And don’t forget to wash the muffins down with a cold glass of non-dairy milk!

-If you try these muffins out, snap some photos and tag me on Instagram @sippingonsoy and add #sippingonsoy so I can see your beautiful creations!
+If you try these muffins out leave me a comment, rate it, and don’t forget to tag me in photos on Instagram @sippingonsoy and add #sippingonsoy so I can see your beautiful creations!

 - ¼ cup brown sugar